 Maintenance phase: less frequent in person MLD treatments manage the results of phase 1 long-term with custom fit compression garments and simple, ongoing self-care techniques.

-CDT supports people recovering from surgery, cancer treatment, orthopedic procedures, and gender-affirming care, as well as those managing chronic conditions like lymphedemas, lipedema, arthritis, or venous insufficiency.
+CDT can help reduce swelling from surgery, cancer treatment, orthopedic procedures, gender-affirming procedures, as well as those managing chronic conditions like lymphedemas, lipedema, arthritis, venous insufficiency, etc.

 While safe and effective for many, CDT may not be suitable for individuals with active infections, deep vein thrombosis, severe arterial disease, or certain heart conditions.